Dowdeswell Reservoir: The Reservoir, Residuum and Scobb’s Grove

-The main body of water supports many resident and wintering wildfowl: Moorhen, Coot, Mallard and Little Grebe and Great Crested Grebes regularly breed.
-The surrounding habits provide nesting sites.
+The main body of water supports many resident and wintering wildfowl including Moorhen, Coot, Mallard and Little Grebe and Great Crested Grebes while the surrounding habits provide nesting sites.
 There is a significant aquatic and grassland flora including grassland supporting Common Spotted Orchid, Pyramidal Orchid and Cowslip.
 The reservoir is a major spawning ground for the Common Toad and there are signs which are opened each year at migration time on the A40 which runs alongside the reservoir.
 There were originally two toads tunnels from the south side of the A40 into the reservoir grassland, but these have since been removed as a result of roadworks.

 The reservoir supports the native crayfish (Austropotamobius pallipes) which is protected on Schedule 5 of the Wildlife & Countryside Act 1981.
 During the engineering works undertaken in 1998 Severn Trent put in place a management programme for the protection of this white-clawed crayfish.

 The associated water treatment yards historically have supported a significant flowering area of Autumn Lady's Tresses.

 Scobb’s Grove is a separate copse of damp Ash, Alder, Hazel and Willow woodland containing ferns, Small Teasel and Alternate-leaved Golden-saxifrage.
-It has an interesting bird life including Owls.
+It has an interesting bird life including owls.

 There is currently no lease agreement for these areas with the Gloucestershire Wildlife Trust.